VMware vSphere Metro Storage Cluster Recommended Practices

 All VMs are successfully restarted in Bluefin data center.

-The vSphere HA master was located in Frimley data center at the time of the full compute failure at that location.
+The vSphere HA primary was located in Frimley data center at the time of the full compute failure at that location.
 After the hosts in Bluefin data center detected that no network heartbeats had been received, an election process was started.
-Within approximately 20 seconds, a new vSphere HA master was elected from the remaining hosts.
-Then the new master determined which hosts had failed and which VMs had been impacted by this failure.
+Within approximately 20 seconds, a new vSphere HA primary was elected from the remaining hosts.
+Then the new primary determined which hosts had failed and which VMs had been impacted by this failure.
 Because all hosts at the other site had failed and all VMs residing on them had been impacted, vSphere HA initiated the restart of all of these VMs. vSphere HA first schedules the restart, which only can only succeed when sufficient unreserved resources are available.
 In order to ensure this we had vSphere HA admission control enabled and set to reserve 50% (2 host failures) of CPU and memory capacity.

 vSphere HA can initiate 32 concurrent restarts on a single host, providing a low restart latency for most environments.
 As described in the vSphere HA section of this paper, there is the ability to sequence the order of restart for VMs leveraging the VM Overrides feature (there are 5 options: lowest, low, medium, high, highest).
 This policy must be set on a per-VM basis.
 These policies were determined to have been adhered to; highest-priority VMs started first, followed by high-, medium-, low- and lowest-priority VMs.